Composer Performer teacher

 | h a f i z |

-Music from India is so vast and versatile that Manish has also composed romantic mystical music - a source of emotion and love, expressing music from the heart.
+Music from India is so vast and versatile that Manish has also composed romantic mystical music - a source of emotion and love, expressed from the heart.